thatguyseven/csc488/my-csc488-hws/homework6/README.md

 | - | - | - | - |
 | `/data` | POST | Loads site data in `Meteorite_Landings.json` into Redis database. | None |
 | `/data` | GET | Retrieves site data from the Redis database. | limit - Limits number of entries retrieved, starting from the first |

+To test these endpoints, open a python debug environment to `curl` the server by following the instructions below:
+1. In the command line, run `kubectl apply -f deployments/deployment-python-debug.yml`.
+2. Run `kubectl get services`.
+Note down the IP address of the Flask server.
+3. In a separate terminal, run `kubectl exec -it py-debug-deployment-6c86744b9b-hpdv9 -n default -- /bin/sh` to open the command line for the test evironment.
+4. In the python debug environment, run `curl -X POST <your-flask-ip-addr>:5000/data`.
+This will load the data into the redis server.
+5. In the python debug environment, run `curl <your-flask-ip-addr>:5000/data`.
+This will output data points from the server.

 ## Interpretting the Data
 The meteorite landing data returned contains the following: